charlesvien/react-animatecss/README.md

 ## Development

-Contributations are welcome to react-animatecss!
+Contributions are welcome to react-animatecss!

 To set up the project: